oSoWoSo/disroot-howto/pages/02.tutorials/01.User/02.GDPR/01.Nextcloud/03.Contacts/docs.en.md

     active: false
 ---

-Contacts can be exported in any time in very simple way.
+Contacts can be exported at any time in a very simple way.

 1. Login to your cloud account at [https://cloud.disroot.org](https://cloud.disroot.org)